cfw-guide/cemu.cfw.guide/_pages/en_US/troubleshooting.md

 Such problems include:

+- When I try to open General Settings, Cemu crashes.
 - There is no Vulkan option even though my GPU should have Vulkan Support.
 - I have a Vulkan option but my GPU doesn't show up in the dropdown.
+- When I select the Vulkan option in the dropdown menu, Cemu crashes.
-- When I try to launch a game with Vulkan, that's supposed to work, it immediately crashes.
+- When I try to launch a game that's supposed to work with Vulkan, it immediately crashes.

 If you experience any of the above symptoms, please do the following: